 What is the Regional Job Creation Fund?

-The Regional Job Creation Fund is a grant opportunity to help existing businesses in regional NSW to grow and encourages interstate or overseas businesses to invest in regional NSW.
+The Regional Job Creation Fund is a program that provides opportunity for existing businesses to diversify into new markets and innovate in regional NSW.

 Examples of eligible projects include:

 Agriculture and Agribusiness: Investment in new or expanded agricultural businesses, processing or value-added production, or new infrastructure to support the agricultural sector.